brymck/finansu/index.md

 `ShortenSource`
 ---------------

-Returns !FinAnSu's intepretation of an abbreviated source name.
+Returns FinAnSu's intepretation of an abbreviated source name.
 Mostly for debugging purposes.

 ```
 =ShortenSource(source)